Steel prices remain quiet in thin trade

 Magazine Archives

-New Delhi, Jun 6 (PTI) There was no change in the pattern of trading at the local steel market in the national capital today with prices moving in a narrow range in scattered deals and pegged at the last levels.
+New Delhi, May 16 (PTI) There was not much activity at the local steel market in the national capital today as prices continued to trade in a tight range in scattered deals and settled around overnight levels.

-Traders said, absence of worthwhile activity from construction units kept steel prices unaltered.
+Traders said adequate stocks position against lack of worthwhile activity from construction units, kept steel prices unchanged.

 Following are todays quotations (in Rs per tonne):